Yannouille29/CubeSat_MTU/Web_Serveur/README.md

 To access the website, open your web browser and enter the following URL: http://localhost:8080/index
 This will direct you to the project's homepage.

+The file 'donnees.txt' is important for the 3D Visualization page as it contains the lines received from the Raspberry Ground Station.
+This file facilitates real-time data modification on the website.
+Additionally, it helps verify if the communication is functioning correctly, indicated by the appearance of a new line approximately every 6 seconds.